Articles, journals and databases

 The databases can be accessed .

-• You can browse databases by discipline.
+• You can by discipline.

 • You can also search for a specific database by typing its name in JYKDOK's basic search.

 N.B.
-The university staff can also access databases with the university's VPN, but for students, the university's VPN connection prevents access to databases.
+The university staff can also access databases with the university's VPN, but for students, theuniversity's VPN connection prevents access to databases.
 If you're on campus and on the university network, there's no need to sign up or use a VPN.

-Limit search results to peer reviewed articles.
 Some databases do not have an actual peer review option, but the search results can be limited to articles, which usually does the same thing when it comes to a scientific database.

-Depending on the case, the article can be read by clicking on the article name, PDF button, SFX link, Get full text link or something similar.
-Not all articles are available even with the university user account; tips for such situations in the following paragraphs.
+• Depending on the case, the article can be read by clicking on the article name, PDF button, SFX link, Get full text link or a similar option.

 Tips for searching in databases